Blog

 American Disabilities Act

 ADA compliance ensures that your website conforms to the standards set by the American Disabilities Act.
 Organizations and businesses with 25 or more employees are subject to ADA, and those with 15 or more employees must comply with Section 508.
 The ADA prohibits discrimination against individuals with disabilities in public accommodations, employment, transportation, and telecommunications.
-It also mandates that any newly constructed buildings that are leased by public entities be accessible as well as any alteration to an existing building leased by a public entity.

 Section 508

 Section 508 is a law that requires federal agencies and some federal contractors to make their websites accessible.
 This includes making public documents available on the internet, providing electronic and information technology, and web-based training.
-Section 508 compliance is primarily concerned with ensuring that certain web content is accessible for those with disabilities.
+Most state governments and public entities also adhere to Section 508 standards for their digital products.

 Web Content Accessibility Guidelines

 The Web Content Accessibility Guidelines (WCAG) is a set of standards that outline best practices for making web content more accessible to people with disabilities.
-This standard is especially important for businesses that cater to the public because it ensures that your website can be used by all users.
+WCAG standards are published by the Web Accessibility Institute (WAI) and offer designers, developers, and anyone interested in building more accessible digital products an easy-to-use framework.

 Web accessibility principles